Cochlear Implant Surgery by Specialist Doctor Barrie Tan

 Microphone

-The process begins with a small microphone on the implant's external part, usually worn behind the ear.
-This microphone picks up sounds from the environment.
+The process begins with a small microphone located on the external device, typically worn behind the ear.
+It picks up sounds from the environment and sends them to the sound processor.

 Sound Processor